Buy Smart teachers' resources

 Buy Smart teachers' resources include curriculum-linked lesson plans and classroom activities to introduce and explore consumer and financial issues.

-The Buy Smart Program aligns to the curriculum in mathematics, English, humanities and social sciences, digital technologies and media arts.
+The Buy Smart Program aligns with the Australian Curriculum from Years 4 to 10 in multiple learning areas and a range of general capabilities.
+In particular, teachers can use it to support student learning in mathematics, English, humanities and social sciences, digital technologies and media arts.

 View our teaching guides and curriculum maps: